khofstadter/CS220-AU-navigating-the-digital-world/audio-visual-tools.md

 - do it all or delegate
 - less is more (e.g. simple transitions in video editing)
 - record raw files and archive them for later
-- keep assets for one project together, organised (have a convention for naming and organising your files)
+- keep assets for one project together
+- have a convention for naming and organising your files